If You Invested $1000 In This Stock 15 Years Ago, You Would Have $3,100 Today - Benzinga

-Honeywell Intl HON has outperformed the market over the past 15 years by 1.58% on an annualized basis producing an average annual return of 7.88%.
-Currently, Honeywell Intl has a market capitalization of $117.89 billion.
+DTE Energy DTE has outperformed the market over the past 15 years by 1.41% on an annualized basis producing an average annual return of 7.61%.
+Currently, DTE Energy has a market capitalization of $24.34 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.